Flare155/HoriSanBot/README.md

 ## Examples

-*Graph generated with the bot (graphs currently under devlopment expected to be added to be added to global commands in the following days)*
+*Graph generated with the bot *(Graphs are still under development and will look better in the near future)*

 ![One week graph example](https://github.com/user-attachments/assets/8208d175-d1b3-4774-afca-f8bcebe9fb7d)